GM-Consult-Pty-Ltd/text_indexing/README.md

 The dictionary and postings can be asynchronous data sources or in-memory hashmaps.
 The `TextIndexer` reads and writes to/from these artifacts using the `TextIndexer.loadTerms`, `TextIndexer.updateDictionary`, `TextIndexer.loadTermPostings` and `TextIndexer.upsertTermPostings` asynchronous methods.

+Text or documents can be indexed by calling the following methods:

-The `TextIndexer.index` method indexes the fields in a json document, returning a list of `DocumentPostingsEntry` that is also emitted by `TextIndexer.postingsStream`.
-The `TextIndexer.index` method calls `TextIndexer.emit`, passing the list of `DocumentPostingsEntry`.
+* The `TextIndexer.indexJson` method indexes the fields in a `JSON` document, returning the `Postings` for the document.
+The postings are also emitted by `TextIndexer.postingsStream`.

-The `TextIndexer.indexJson` method indexes text from a document, returning a list of `DocumentPostingsEntry` that is also emitted by `TextIndexer.postingsStream`.
-The `TextIndexer.index` method calls `TextIndexer.emit`, passing the list of `DocumentPostingsEntry`.
+* The `TextIndexer.index` method indexes text from a text document, returning the `Postings` for the document.
+The postings are also emitted by `TextIndexer.postingsStream`.
+* The `TextIndexer.indexCollection` method indexes text from a collection of `JSON `documents, emitting the `Postings` for each document in the `TextIndexer.postingsStream`.

 The `TextIndexer.emit` method is called by `TextIndexer.index`, and adds an event to the `postingsStream`.